LijingGu0/LijingGu0.github.io/_pages/about.md

   - /about.html
 ---

+The higher i got, the more amazed i was by the view.

 Academia
 ======
-- I will receive my master's degree （2020.09-2023.06）from [Brain and Mind research institute of Sichuan Normal University](https://ibps.sicnu.edu.cn/) with Prof. [Chaoxiong Ye](https://ibps.sicnu.edu.cn/p/16/?StId=st_app_news_i_x637252170803740604) as my supervisor.
+- I will receive my master's degree （2020.09-2023.06）from [Brain and Mind research institute of Sichuan Normal University](https://ibps.sicnu.edu.cn/).
 - I obtained my bachelor's degree （2016.09-2020.06） from [Pingdingshan University](https://www.pdsu.edu.cn/).

 Research Interests